openstack/openstack-manuals/doc/arch-design-draft/source/design-storage/design-storage-block.rst

 Block Storage
 =============

-Block storage also known as volume storage in Openstack provides users with access to block storage devices.
+Block storage also known as volume storage in OpenStack provides users with access to block storage devices.
 Users interact with block storage by attaching volumes to their running VM instances.